NCI-ITEB/tumor_epidemiology_approaches/sessions/session_12/index.md

 - Useful tools/software (Python, R packages, Gunplot, Adobe Illustrator)

 ### Practical
-- ggplot
-- Heatmaps
+- Walkthrough of how to use ggplot2
-- Circos Plots
+  - Boxplot
-- IGV
+  - GWAS

-### Supplemental
-- MEGSA (Mutually Exclusive Gene Set Analysis)
+- Using Adobe Illustrator to touch up figures